vita-rust/vitasdk-sys/README.md

 $ git submodule update --init --recursive
 ```

-To update the headers, go to the vita-headers submodule and update by the usual means:
+To update the headers, go to the vita-headers submodule and update it by the usual means:

 ```
 $ cd vita-headers